jkeohan/react-intro-to-props/README.md

 Since the goal of a Component is to be reusable we could now use Card1 as our base template for rendering as many cards as we need.

-Let's rename the `Card1.js` to `Card.js` and update both the import statement and the Component name in the map.
+It makes more sense to rename `Card1.js` to `Card.js` and update both the import statement and the Component name in the map.

-Below includes the updates.
+Below includes those 2 updates.

 <img src="https://i.imgur.com/SLtYu9d.png">
 <br>
 <br>

 And there you have it.
-Multiple Components rendered with each being passed multiple props.
+Multiple Components rendered via a loop with each being the props they need to render appropriately.

 ### Final React Architecture

-As we have made some design changes let's take a look at our final React Architecture design that takes into account all Components used in this app.
+As we have made some design changes let's take a look at our final React Architecture design that takes into account all Components and the props being passed.

 <img src="https://i.imgur.com/WlfxS7X.png" width=600/>